hayeah/metacircus/writings/_posts/2011-09-19-from-the-office-to-travelling-the-world.markdown

 # Taking Off

-In December, I ended the lease to my much beloved apartment, and moved back home.
+In December, I ended the lease to my beloved apartment, and moved back home.
 Living with my parents, I thought, would give me the extra motivation to move on with my life.
 Indeed, it was dreadful moving back.
 I was ready to do everything I could to get the hell out.